 Furthermore, there are ad hoc hypotheses that justify any theoretical failure; thus it is still possible to find racist and neo-Nazi groups.
 There are also supporters of Marxism who continue to believe that the fall of the iron curtain is a transitory event or that the time for revolution has not yet come.
 If pure emotionality, and not reason, reigns in education, it will not even be possible to listen to those who have opposing arguments, which is precisely why the formation of rationality from childhood - along with the education of emotions - is the fertile ground where tolerance and the ability to listen and dialogue can take root.

-In view of all this, we can say that if it is not possible to convince someone to change political or ideological sides on the basis of arguments, we can at least get them to begin to be critical within their own ideology, which will help them to be congruent with their points of view.
+Given all this, we can say that if it is not possible to convince someone to change political or ideological sides based on arguments, we can at least get them to begin to be critical within their ideology, which will help them to be congruent with their points of view.
 At the same time, it is to be expected that children trained in correct argumentation will, in the long run, be people who do not participate in intolerant Manichaeism, who at least do not commit fallacies in their reasoning, and who develop their ability to listen.

 Critical thinking by Richard Paul

 Richard Paul, who comes from philosophy like Matthew Lipman, points out that a large majority of first-time college students are not capable of writing a well-designed analytical essay; that their expositions are unclear, incoherent, inconsistent, and poorly integrated; that they are apathetic and have not become autonomous in their thoughts and beliefs.

 For Paul, closely related to Lipman's conception, critical thinking consists of:

 The art of thinking about thinking while one is thinking, in such a way as to make thinking clearer, more precise, accurate, relevant, consistent, and fair.